Automations

 - **Subscriber status:** whether the subscriber is Active, Unconfirmed, Unsubscribed, Complained, Bounced, or Blocked.

-- **Email opened:** whether the subscriber opened a relevant email during the configured window.
+- **Email opened:** whether the Subscriber opened a relevant email during the configured window, when open tracking is turned on and allowed for that Subscriber.

 Keep each condition easy to understand.
-A condition such as "Has customer tag?" is easier to review than a condition that tries to combine customer status, three custom fields, two behavior checks, and a negative rule all at once.
+A condition such as "Has customer tag?" is easier to review than one condition that combines customer status, three custom fields, two behavior checks, and a negative rule.

 Use Yes and No branches deliberately.
 Treat the No path as part of the workflow, not as an afterthought.
-It needs to handle the people who do not match the condition.
+The No path needs steps for subscribers who do not match the condition.
 For example, if the Yes path sends a customer offer, the No path might wait, send education, or end the automation.

 1. Click a plus button where the workflow needs to make a decision.